Search the Graduate POS Manual

 Graduate students from other majors minoring in English Department graduate majors

-Once you and your selected English Department professor have determined the courses you will use for the minor in the MA or PhD programs, you must submit to the Graduate Program Staff Assistant the English Department’s Request for Graduate Minor form.
+Once you and your selected English Department professor have determined the courses you will use for the minor in the MA or PhD programs, you must submit to the Graduate Program Administrative Assistant the English Department’s Request for Graduate Minor form.

 Graduate minor requirements for the MA and PhD programs